tyler-technologies-oss/forge-design-system/docs/components/buttons/button/button.md

 <DoDontGrid>
   <DoDontTextSection>
-    <DoDontText type="do">Use sentence casing for buttons. ("Start new" intead of "Start New" or "START NEW")</DoDontText>
+    <DoDontText type="do">Use sentence casing for buttons. ("Start new" instead of "Start New" or "START NEW")</DoDontText>
     <DoDontText type="do">Use flat buttons sparingly; outlined buttons are better for accessibility reasons.</DoDontText>
     <DoDontText type="do">Use succinct and actionable words ("Submit", "Close", "Cancel", "Start scheduling", instead of "Start a new instance of this week's schedule," "Wheelmaster"). </DoDontText>
     <DoDontText type="do">Use words that are familiar to your user: "Submit" instead of "Accept" or "Commit."</DoDontText>